Koszul duality in exact categories: Cooperadic Koszul Duality

 On its face this looks somewhat different to the usual definition from \cite{vallette2014homotopy}.
 However when $\mathpzc{E}$ is the category of vector spaces over some field $k$ then the definitions agree.
-Indeed in this case the first three conditions are automatic.
+Indeed in this case the first, second, and fourth conditions are automatic.